-The constitutional amendment to provide 10% reservation to the economically marginalized people of General Class received its assent of President.
+The constitutional amendment to provide 10% reservation to the economically marginalized people of the General Class received its assent of President.
 It is the 103rd Constitutional Amendment and made special provisions to people of economically marginalized class in General class.
 The Bill was passed by Parliament on 9th January 2019 which was introduced by Thawar Chand Gehlot, Minister of Social Justice and Empowerment.
-It altered article 15 and 16 of Indian Constitution by adding a 10% reservation and therefore a constitutional amendment was required because it will be above the specified limit of 50% and also for the benefit of General Class but constitution recognizes backward class and SC/ST’s.
+It altered article 15 and 16 of Indian Constitution by adding a 10% reservation and therefore a constitutional amendment was required because it will be above the specified limit of 50% and also for the benefit of the General Class but the constitution recognizes backward class and SC/ST’s.

 Beneficiaries of the Amendment

 The 103rd Constitutional Amendment will apply to the class of people who are not covered in any existing reservation quota.
-It covers Economically Weaker Section of General class and it defines them as follows:
+It covers the Economically Weaker Section of the General class and it defines them as follows:

 - Person Having Annual Household Income less than 8 Lakhs.
 Household will include the family of the person including his/her children, family, siblings, her partner, etc. Income, on the other hand, means the source of earning from all sources like salary, business, agricultural income, etc.